shiyunliu-battery/Iontech/README.md

   - [Challenges and opportunities in truck electrification revealed by big operational data](https://www.nature.com/articles/s41560-024-01602-x#Abs1)

 ### 38. Dataset - Dynamic cycling enhances battery lifetime
+The study presents a systematic comparison of dynamic discharge profiles, representative of electric vehicle driving, with constant-current discharge profiles, commonly used in laboratory testing.
+The results indicate that dynamic discharge profiles can extend the lifetime of lithium-ion batteries significantly.
+Specifically, under identical average current and voltage conditions, dynamic profiles result in up to a 38% increase in equivalent full cycles at the battery's end-of-life.
+This enhancement is attributed to the influence of low-frequency current pulses and time-induced aging, as revealed through explainable machine learning.
+These findings emphasize the necessity of incorporating realistic load profiles in the evaluation of new battery chemistries and designs to better understand aging mechanisms and improve battery performance.
 - **Link**: [Download Dataset](https://purl.stanford.edu/td676xr4322)
 - **Related Articles**:
   - [Dynamic cycling enhances battery lifetime](https://www.nature.com/articles/s41560-024-01675-8#data-availability)